reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Here we have set up the SNS client using our AWS account credentials and invoked the publish method on the `SnsClient` instance to publish a message to the topic.
 The SQS queue being a subscriber to the queue receives the message from the topic.

+## Security and Access Control
+SQS comes with many security features designed for least privilege access and protecting data integrity.
+It requires three types of roles for access to the different components of the producer-consumer model:

+**Administrators**: Administrators need access to control queue policies and to create, modify, and delete queues.
+**Producers**: They need access to send messages to queues.
+**Consumers**: They need access to receive and delete messages from queues.

+We should define IAM roles to grant these three types of access to SQS to applications or services.

+SQS also supports encryption at rest for encrypting messages stored in the queue :

+1. **SSE-KMS** : Server-side encryption with encryption keys managed in AWS Key Management Service
+2. **SSE-SQS** :  Server-side encryption with encryption keys managed in SQS

+SSE encrypts the body of the message when the message is received by SQS.
+The message is stored in encrypted form and  SQS decrypts messages when they are sent to an authorized consumer.

 ## Conclusion

 Here is a list of the major points for a quick reference: